 What Is Web Design?

-Web design refers to the aesthetic appearance and usability of a website.
+Web design refers to the usability, or user experience (UX), and visual appearance, or user interface (UI), of a website.

 Layout, information flow, color palette, user interface/user experience and everything related to the website visuals are part of the web design domain.

-Web designers create the user’s visual experience by using images, typography, branding, wireframes and graphic design.
+Web design agencies create the user’s visual experience by using images, typography, branding, wireframes and graphic design.
 Put together, these factors can make or break digital experiences and online spaces for businesses.

 Web design specialists excel in: